yongzx/GSoC-2019-FrameNet/Documentation - Antonym Detection.md

 pip3 --no-cache-dir install nltk
 ```

-If the **Out of Memory (OOM)** error is encountered during the pip installation, allocate 2GB to the Vagrant Box virtual environment by including the following script into Vagrantfile.
+If the **Out of Memory (OOM)** error is encountered during the `pip3` installation, allocate 2GB to the Vagrant Box virtual environment by including the following script into Vagrantfile.

 ```bash
 Vagrant.configure("2") do |config|